Soulstriderx/assist-comms/README.md

 3. Configure socket IP addresses in `./modules/braille_receiver.py` and `./for Pi/braille_sender.py` if needed

+4. Install dependencies in Raspberry Pi (install evtest to test input/eventX):

+    `sudo apt install python3-evdev`

-4. Connect the Raspberry Pi to the same network as the PC
+5. Connect the Raspberry Pi to the same network as the PC

-5. Run the application:
+6. Run the application:

     `python main.py`